Navezjt/adetailer/README.md

 # ADetailer

-ADetailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.
+ADetailer is an extension for the stable diffusion webui that does automatic masking and inpainting.
+It is similar to the Detection Detailer.

 ## Install